winbench/bench/res/config.template.md

 * ~~EnvironmentPath: `$HomeDir$\bin`~~
 * ~~Environment: `MY_VAR: my custom value`~~

-## Project Archive

-With the following properties, the project archive is controlled.

-* ~~ProjectArchiveFormat: `7z`~~
-* ProjectArchiveDir: `archive`

 ## Quick Access

-With the following properties, the appearance of the launchers for the three shells is controlled.
+With the following properties you can control the appearance of the launchers for the three shells.

 * QuickAccessCmd: `true`
 * QuickAccessPowerShell: `false`
 * QuickAccessBash: `false`

+## Dashboard

+With the following properties you can control certain behavior of the Bench Dashboard.

+* AutoUpdateCheck: `true`

+## Project Archive

+With the following properties you can control the project archive.

+* ~~ProjectArchiveFormat: `7z`~~
+* ProjectArchiveDir: `archive`